harryjo97/EHGNN/README.md

 ## Training and Evaluation

-We provide the commands for the following tasks: graph Reconstruction and graph classification
+We provide the commands for the following tasks: Graph Reconstruction and Graph Classification

-For each command, the first argument denotes the gpu id and the second argument dentes the experiment number.
+For each command, the first argument denotes the gpu id and the second argument denotes the experiment number.

 + Edge Reconstruction on the ZINC dataset